Red, theory; black, fact

 I conjecture that throughout this clustering process, a continuous thermal-like agitation was running through all the links, and especially violent spikes in the agitation pattern could rupture links not sufficiently braced by other, parallel links.
 This would have been the basis of a trial-and error process of creation of small-world characteristics.
 The nature of the different "forces" we seem to see at different scales would be entirely conditioned by the type of clusters the links join at that scale, because cluster type would condition the opportunities for network stabilization by cooperative bracing.

-Reconciliation with known science
+Mapping to known science

-The photoelectric effect that Einstein made famous can be given a network interpretation: the work function is the energy needed to simultaneously break all the links holding the electron to the cluster that is the electrode, and the observation of an electron that then seems to fly away from the electrode happens by calculation in the remaining network after it has been energized by heat-signal energy in excess of that needed to break the links, reflecting back into the network from the broken ends.
+The photoelectric effect that Einstein made famous can be given a network interpretation: the work function is the energy needed to simultaneously break all the links holding the electron to the cluster that is the electrode, and the observation of an electron that then seems to fly away from the electrode happens by calculation in the remaining network after it has been energized by energy in excess of that needed to break the links, returning back into the network from the broken ends.

-All the ineffably large number of nodes in the universe would be equidistant from each other, which is possible if they exist in a topological space; such spaces have no distance measure.
-I think it likely that what you experience as distance is the number of nodes that you contain divided by the number of links connecting the cluster that is you with the cluster that you are observing.
-It remains to figure out how some of the concomitants of distance arise, such as delay in signal transmission and the cosmological redshift.
+All the ineffably large number of nodes in the universe would be equidistant from each other, which is possible if they exist in a space with no distance measure.
+Distance would be the number of nodes that an “observer” cluster contains divided by the number of links connecting it with the observed cluster.

-Reconciliation with the finite speed of light
+The finite speed of light

-11-01-2020: The time-delay effect of distance can be described by a hose-and-bucket model if we assume that all measurements require link breaking in the observer network.
+The time-delay effect of distance can be described by a hose-and-bucket model if we assume that all measurements require link breaking in the observer network.
 The energy received by the measuring system from the measured system is like water from a hose progressively filling a bucket.
 The delayed overflow of the bucket would correspond to the received energy reaching threshold for breaking a link in the observer network.
 The fewer the links connecting observer to observed relative to the observer size (i.e., the greater the distance), the slower the bucket fills and the longer signal transmission is observed to take.

-11-02-2020: The above mechanism cannot transmit a pulsatile event such as a supernova explosion.
+The above mechanism cannot transmit a pulsatile event such as a supernova explosion.
 It takes not one, but two integrations to convert an impulse into a ramp function suitable for implementing a precise delay.
 Signal theory tells us that if you can transmit an impulse, you can transmit anything.
 The second integration has already been located in the observer cluster, so the obvious place in which to locate the first integration is in the observed cluster.
 Then when the link in the observer cluster breaks, which is an endothermic event, energy is sucked out of both integrators at once, resetting them to zero.
 That would describe an observer located in the near field of the observed cluster.
 In the far field, the endothermic rupture would cool only the observer cluster; most of the radiative cooling of the observed cluster would come from the rupture of inter-cluster links, not intra-cluster links.
 Thus, hot clusters such as stars are becoming increasingly disconnected from the rest of the universe.
-This can account for the apparent recessional velocity of the galaxies, since I have conjectured that distance is inversely proportional to numbers of inter-cluster links.
+This can account for the apparent recessional velocity of the galaxies, since distance is inversely proportional to numbers of inter-cluster links.

 Motion and gravity

-Dimension and direction
+Dimension

 Momentum